juchiyu/MultivarBook/README.md

   - Work in two groups

-    - People that **are not** familiar with PCA: check the writing, give feedbacks on figures...
+    - People that **are not** familiar with PCA:

+      - check the writing

+      - give feedbacks on figures

+      - other

-    - People that **are** familiar with PCA: Try to create plots and .rmd script that we want to show
+    - People that **are** familiar with PCA:

+      - Plots we want to show

+      - Rmd script we want to show

 **Day 2**